Spring FYS Offerings

 What Does It Mean to Be Educated?

-From Farmyard to Pets: Our Evolving Relationship with Animals
+From Pets to Factory Farms: Our Evolving Relationship with Animals (CBL)

 Do you own pets?
 Perhaps it feels more like they own you.
 What do our current relationships with animals look like and how do they affect us?
 As we begin to treat animals such as dogs and cats as family members, what issues will arise and how will we resolve them?
 This class will focus on our interactions with other species, starting with domestication before moving on to the many ways our life styles have impacted wildlife.
 With more and more species affected by climate change and habitat loss, do we have a moral responsibility to address their suffering?
 What is anthropomorphism and how does it factor into our treatment of other species?
 In Western society, why do we let dogs into our houses, but eat pigs?
 What does a factory farm look like and what dangers do they present?
 Should we be moving toward more sustainable sources of meat?
 These and other questions will be addressed as we make our way through the course.
 In addition to several non-fiction readings that address the above issues, we will explore the ways various animals are portrayed in film and fiction.
 If possible, we will also visit a local farm and/or animal shelter.
-This course fulfills the FYS general graduation requirement.
+The Community-Based Learning component of this course will provide students with an opportunity for hands-on work with animals through placements at local animal shelters and farms.
+This course includes an experiential learning component known as Community-Based Learning (CBL).
+The CBL component will require students to participate in a community placement, outside of class time, on a weekly basis throughout the semester.
+On average students can expect to spend at least two hours per week at their assigned placement site (travel time to and from the site is not included and is moderate for placements beyond the Canton community).
+Students are encouraged to think about the experiential aspect of the community placement, how that placement serves as part of the course materials, and how it will be incorporated into the class during the semester as the experience unfolds.
+This course fulfills the FYS general education requirement.

 Moth to the Flame: Modern Satire and Dystopia

-What makes someone a good speaker and why are oral communication skills among the most desirable skills on the job market?
+What makes someone a good speaker?
+Why do Americans report fearing public speaking more than they fear death?
+How did Barack Obama's skilled oratory influence his presidential campaign?
+Why are oral communication skills among the most desirable skills on the job market?
 This course provides an introduction to public speaking rooted in the rhetorical tradition.
 In addition to researching, constructing, and delivering speeches, students will learn the principles of rhetorical analysis and critique.
-This course counts as PCA 111 and fulfills the FYS and ARTS general graduation requirements.
+This course counts as PCA 111 and fulfills the FYS and ARTS general education requirements.

 Neuroscience of Stress

-Why have our gas prices plummeted over the last decade?
-Does the impending US withdrawal from the Paris Climate Agreement matter or was the agreement too weak to have any real impact?
-Why are rural areas around the North Country fighting wind farm development?
-Will we see sustained growth in coal production thanks to the Trump administration’s policies?
+Why is every car manufacturer in the world aiming to convert to all electric by 2035?
+And what does it mean if a lot of that electricity continues to come from fossil fuels?
+Does the US rejoining the Paris Climate Agreement matter or is the agreement too weak to have any real impact?
+Why are rural areas around the North Country fighting solar and wind farm development?
+Why didn’t we see sustained growth in the American Coal industry despite the Trump administration’s promises and policies?
 Decisions being made today about energy production and consumption will lead to economic, political, social, and environmental consequences that will remain with us for decades, maybe even centuries.
 As a result, thoughtful citizens across the country are demanding to be a part of the decision-making process.
 In this course, students will delve into aspects of the energy debate through course readings and discussion, as well as their own research projects.
-Please note that this course will make extensive use of technology, such as blogs, iMovie, and audio recordings in both the research process and for the production of the final projects.
-This course fulfills the FYS and SS general graduation requirements.
+Please note that this course will make extensive use of technology, such as blogs, WeVideo, and audio recordings in both the research process and for the production of the final projects.
+This course fulfills the FYS and SS general education requirements.

 Safety and the Brain: A Neuropsychological Perspective

-Our need for safety is so intuitive and important in our lives that it is surprising the extent that it has gone mostly under-researched in psychology.
-Feeling safe is part of the biology of emotions, however, and in the empirical tradition of science, we have historically put more emphasis and importance on the study of our cognitions.
-Thus only recently has the research into “feeling-states” begun to catch up to the study of “thoughts.”
 This course will focus on understanding more about how a feeling of safety is generated and detected in the body, integrated with the physiology of the heart and the lungs, and how those processes are translated into behavior, emotion, and psychological health (or psychological problems).
 Recently, the process of understanding these elements have been the focus of the Polyvagal Theory, which will be the focus of this course.
 We will also examine how the theory works with our understanding how trauma and the search for safety are intimately intertwined in our day to day choices about how to move through our world.
-This course fulfills the FYS general graduation requirement.
+This course fulfills the FYS general education requirement.

-For January entrants - contact your advisor Elun Gabriel, who will assist you with registering for your spring classes, including your FYS course, if one is required.
-Use this link to go back to the New Laurentian Guide.
-Your online forms are due no later than Monday, December 30, 2019, and other forms that require your signature must be received five days prior to your arrival on campus.
+For new transfer students: contact your advisor Elun Gabriel, who will assist you with registering for your spring classes, including your FYS course, if one is required.
+Complete all of the required forms on your application status page by no later than Monday, December 20, 2021.
 You will be notified of your housing by the Residence Life office before you arrive on campus.
 Keep watch of your SLU email for more information.
-If you have any questions during the holiday break, please contact Sarah Barber.
-The First-Year Program office will reopen on January 2, 2020.